winitzki/scall/tutorial/programming_dhall.md

 Most often, imports are used to read library modules with known contents that is not expected to change.
 Dhall supports that use case with its "frozen imports" feature.
-If all imports are frozen, a Dhall program is guaranteed to give the same results each time it is evaluated.
+If all imports are frozen, a Dhall program is guaranteed to give the same result  each time it is evaluated.

-#### Guaranteed termination
+#### Guaranteed termination and Turing-incompleteness

 In System Fω, all well-typed expressions are guaranteed to evaluate to a unique final result.
 Thanks to this property, the Dhall interpreter is able to guarantee that any well-typed Dhall program will be evaluated in finite time to a unique **normal form** expression (that is, to an expression that cannot be simplified any further).